Linguistic typology: Theoretical issues

 Though the reason of dominance is sometimes considered an unsolved or unsolvable typological problem, several explanations for the distribution pattern have been proposed.
-Evolutionary explanations include those by Thomas Givon (1979), who suggests that all languages stem from an SOV language but are evolving into different kinds; and by Derek Bickerton (1981), who argues that the original language was SVO, which supports simpler grammar employing word order instead of case markers to differentiate between clausal roles.
+Evolutionary explanations include those by Thomas Givon (1979), who suggests that all languages stem from an SOV language but are evolving into different kinds, and by Derek Bickerton (1981), who argues that the original language was SVO, which supports simpler grammar employing word order, instead of case markers to differentiate between clausal roles.

-Universalist explanations include a model by Russell Tomlin (1986) based on three functional principles: (i) animate before inanimate; (ii) theme before comment; and (iii) verb-object bonding.
-The three-way model roughly predicts the real hierarchy (see table above) assuming no statistical difference between SOV and SVO, and, also, no statistical difference between VOS and OVS.
-By contrast, the processing efficiency theory of John A. Hawkins (1994) suggests that constituents are ordered from shortest to longest in VO languages, and from longest to shortest in OV languages, giving rise to the attested distribution.
-This approach relies on the notion that OV languages have heavy subjects, and VO languages have heavy objects, which is disputed.
+Universalist explanations include a model by Russell Tomlin (1986) based on three functional principles: (i) animate before inanimate, (ii) theme before commentm, and (iii) verb-object bonding.
+The three-way model roughly predicts the real hierarchy (see table above) assuming no statistical difference between SOV and SVO, and no statistical difference between VOS and OVS.
+By contrast, the processing efficiency theory of John A. Hawkins (1994) suggests that constituents are ordered from shortest to longest in VO languages and from longest to shortest in OV languages, which give rise to the attested distribution.
+His approach relies on the notion that OV languages have heavy subjects, and VO languages have heavy objects, which is disputed.

 Left-right symmetry

 A second major way of syntactic categorization is by excluding the subject from consideration.
 It is a well-documented typological feature that languages with a dominant OV order (object before verb), Japanese for example, tend to have postpositions.
-In contrast, VO languages (verb before object) like English tend to have prepositions as their main adpositional type.
+In contrast, VO languages (verb before object) like English tend to have prepositions as their main type of adpositions.
 Several OV/VO correlations have been uncovered.